Biofilling

-Biofilling, also known as orthograde canal grafting technique or 4D sealing, is an endodontic root canal obturation technique with a Bioceramic material after root canal preparation and enlargement procedure.
+Biofilling, also known as the orthograde canal grafting technique or 4D sealing, is an endodontic root canal obturation technique with a Bioceramic material after root canal preparation and enlargement procedure.

 Indications

-All diagnosis of the teeth leading to endodontic therapy and retreatment procedure.
-Biofilling is specially indicated for severely infected root canal, perforations, cracked tooth, file separations, apexogenesis, and for simple endodontic obturations.
+All diagnoses of the teeth lead to endodontic therapy and retreatment procedures.
+Biofilling is specially indicated for severely infected root canals, perforations, cracked teeth, file separations, apexogenesis, and simple endodontic obturations.